 Backed by strong capital positions, DBS, OCBC and UOB have all expanded their geographical footprints in recent years as Singapore’s small population puts natural limits on growth.

-Meanwhile, OCBC is looking to Indonesia for acquisitions, according to a recent Reuters interview with the bank’s CEO Helen Wong.
+Meanwhile, OCBC is looking to Indonesia for acquisitions, according to a Reuters interview with the bank’s CEO Helen Wong.

-Rising interest rates a double-edged sword for Singapore banks
+High interest rates a double-edged sword for Singapore banks

 How to invest in DBS, OCBC and UOB